lroguet/amzn-alexa-skill-netatmo/README.md

 See the [enhancements](https://github.com/lroguet/amzn-alexa-skill-netatmo/labels/enhancement) to-do list.

 # Affiliate links
-These are like donate buttons except you don't have to donate anything but treat yourself on Amazon.com.
+These are like donate buttons except you don't have to donate anything to support the project but treat yourself on Amazon.com.
 * [Atmo](http://amzn.to/2fGvBIl)
 * Netatmo [weather station](http://amzn.to/2ezRDtp)
 * [Additional indoor module](http://amzn.to/2eA4V9h) for Netatmo weather station